Safely Resuming Care

 Sponsorship Request Application

-Dignity Health Heart and Vascular Institute is home to one of the largest and most recognized cardiovascular care teams in the state and includes the multidisciplinary TAVR team which has extensive experience, performing more than 400 cases.
+Dignity Health Heart and Vascular Institute is home to one of the largest and most recognized cardiac and cardiovascular care teams in the state and includes the multidisciplinary TAVR team which has extensive experience, performing more than 500 cases.
 The TAVR physicians are trained to implant various FDA-approved devices.
 We offer additional technology through clinical research trials.

 Aortic Stenosis is a progressive narrowing of the aortic valve resulting in reduction of blood flow out of the heart.
 TAVR is a minimally invasive procedure that treats aortic stenosis without requiring open heart surgery.
 The valve is placed on a catheter, inserted into an artery and advance to the narrowed aortic valve for deployment.
 TAVR is FDA-approved for patients considered intermediate to high-risk for surgical aortic valve replacement.